javagl/JglTF/jgltf-impl/README.md

 * JSON arrays that contain numbers, integers or booleans are represented as Java arrays (`float[]`, `int[]` and `boolean[]`, respectively)
 * JSON arrays with objects are represented with `List<Type>`
-* JSON arrays with objects that must have unique elements (according to the specification) are represented with `Set<Type>`
 * Single number- integer- or boolean-properties are represented with the reference types `Float`, `Integer` and `Boolean`.
 They are *not* represented with primitive types (`float`, `int` or `boolean`) in